FIELD TRIPS & GROUP ACTIVITIES

 Q: Do you teach the same way to all ages?

 No way!
 We explain the same principles to everyone, but alter the way we deliver lessons according to the age group we are presenting to in order to keep them curious and engaged.
-We have set curriculums based on CORE standards to help teachers complete academic goals and class curriculums.
+Our lesson plans are based on Next Generation Science Standards to help teachers complete academic goals and complement classroom learning.

 Q: What is the application process?

 (1) Application: First submit an application with your specific dates and information.
 Your date will be tentatively held in our calendar until we receive the deposit or full payment.